-Article 105 [Legislative powers]
+Article 105 [Distribution of powers regarding tax laws]

-(1) The Federation shall have exclusive power to legislate with respect to customs duties and fiscal monopolies.

-(2) The Federation shall have concurrent power to legislate with respect to all other taxes the revenue from which accrues to it wholly or in part or as to which the conditions provided for in paragraph (2) of Article 72 apply.

-(2a) The Länder shall have power to legislate with respect to local taxes on consumption and expenditures so long and insofar as they are not substantially similar to taxes imposed by a federal law.

-(3) Federal laws relating to taxes the revenue from which accrues wholly or in part to the Länder or to municipalities (associations of municipalities) shall require the consent of the Bundesrat.
+- (1) The Federation shall have exclusive power to legislate with respect to customs duties and fiscal monopolies. - (2) The Federation shall have concurrent power to legislate with respect to all other taxes the revenue from which accrues to it wholly or in part or as to which the conditions provided for in paragraph (2) of Article 72 apply. - (2a) The Länder shall have power to legislate with regard to local taxes on consumption and expenditures so long and insofar as such taxes are not substantially similar to taxes regulated by federal law.
+They are empowered to determine the rate of the tax on acquisition of real estate. - (3) Federal laws relating to taxes the revenue from which accrues wholly or in part to the Länder or to municipalities (associations of municipalities) shall require the consent of the Bundesrat.

-Article 106 [Apportionment of tax revenue]
+Article 106 [Apportionment of tax revenue and yield of fiscal monopolies]

-(1) The yield of fiscal monopolies and the revenue from the following taxes shall accrue to the Federation:

-- 1. customs duties;

-- taxes on consumption insofar as they do not accrue to the Länder pursuant to paragraph (2), or jointly to the Federation and the Länder in accordance with paragraph (3), or to municipalities in accordance with paragraph (6) of this Article;

-- 3. the highway freight tax;

-- 4. the taxes on capital transactions, insurance, and bills of exchange;

-- 5. nonrecurring levies on property and equalization of burdens levies;

-- 6. income and corporation surtaxes;

-- 7. levies imposed within the framework of the European Communities.

-- (2) Revenue from the following taxes shall accrue to the Länder:

-- 1. the property tax;

-- 2. the inheritance tax;

-- 3. the motor vehicle tax;

-- 4. such taxes on transactions as do not accrue to the Federation pursuant to paragraph (1) or jointly to the Federation and the Länder pursuant to paragraph (3) of this Article;

-- 5. the beer tax;

-- 6. the tax on gambling establishments.

-(3) Revenue from income taxes, corporation taxes, and turnover taxes shall accrue jointly to the Federation and the Länder (joint taxes) to the extent that the revenue from the income tax and the turnover tax is not allocated to municipalities pursuant to paragraphs (5) and (5a) of this Article.
+- (1) The yield of fiscal monopolies and the revenue from the following taxes shall accrue to the Federation: - 1. customs duties; - 2. taxes on consumption insofar as they do not accrue to the Länder pursuant to paragraph (2), or jointly to the Federation and the Länder in accordance with paragraph (3), or to municipalities in accordance with paragraph (6) of this Article; - 3. the highway freight tax; - 4. the taxes on capital transactions, insurance and bills of exchange; - 5. non-recurring levies on property and equalisation of burdens levies; - 6. income and corporation surtaxes; - 7. levies imposed within the framework of the European Communities. - (2) Revenue from the following taxes shall accrue to the Länder: - 1. the property tax; - 2. the inheritance tax; - 3. the motor vehicle tax; - 4. such taxes on transactions as do not accrue to the Federation pursuant to paragraph (1) or jointly to the Federation and the Länder pursuant to paragraph (3) of this Article; - 5. the beer tax; - 6. the tax on gambling establishments. - (3) Revenue from income taxes, corporation taxes and turnover taxes shall accrue jointly to the Federation and the Länder (joint taxes) to the extent that the revenue from the income tax and the turnover tax is not allocated to municipalities pursuant to paragraphs (5) and (5a) of this Article.
 The Federation and the Länder shall share equally the revenues from income taxes and corporation taxes.
 The respective shares of the Federation and the Länder in the revenue from the turnover tax shall be determined by a federal law requiring the consent of the Bundesrat.
 Such determination shall be based on the following principles: